RallyCommunity/PortfolioEstimationBoard/README.md

-This app is used to
+This app is used to estimate and Rank Portfolio Items using a CardBoard view.